 - Click some good-quality photos of your little one.
 The photos need not have to be professionally shot.
 One headshot and two full-body photographs should be enough to start with.

-- Approach some genuine modeling agencies after proper research, and share your child’s photographs and details such as age, weight, and height.
+- After proper research, approach some genuine modeling agencies and share your child’s photographs and details such as age, weight, and height.
+You can also attend open calls from reputed agencies, which are auditions for modeling for anyone who wants to try it out.

 - Share the profiles with multiple agencies.
 Then you have to wait for casting calls, also known as go-sees.